 Effectiveness of Suboxone

-It is found to be very effective to reduce the cravings related with long-term opiate use while providing deterrence to current use.
+It is found to be very effective to reduce the cravings related to long-term opiate use while providing deterrence to current use.
 As compared to methadone, Suboxone is less addictive and acts fast.

 Suboxone is prescribed as part of a structured detoxification program.
 However, it is also available as a generic and also offered in various formulations to ensure the gradual discontinuance of use: